 "You needn't be," said she.
 "You'll find me much nicer now I don't want to disappoint you or hurt you, but only to have a good time, and there's no nonsense about love to get in the way, and spoil everything."
-"So you're-but this isn't proper!
+"So you're--But this isn't proper!
 Here am I dining with a lady and I don't even know her name!"
-"I know-I wouldn't put it to the note.
+"I know--I wouldn't put it to the note.
 Didn't that single initial arouse your suspicions?
 Her name?
 Her title if you please!
 I married Harry St. Craye.
 You remember how we used to laugh at him together."

-"That little- I beg your pardon, Lady St. Craye."
-"Yes," she said, "de mortuis nil nisi bonum.
-Of the dead nothing but the bones.
+"That little--I beg your pardon, Lady St. Craye."
+"Yes," she said, "De mortuis nil nisi bonum: of the dead nothing but the bones.
 If he had lived he would certainly have beaten me.
 Here's to our new friendship!"
 "Our new friendship!" he repeated, raising his glass and looking in her eyes.
 Lady St. Craye looked very beautiful, and Betty was not there.
 In fact, just now there was no Betty.
 He went back to his room humming a song of Yvette Guilbert's.
-There might have been no flowering may, no buttercup meadows in all the world, for any thought of memory that he had of them.
+There might have been no flowering May, no buttercup meadows in all the world, for any thought of memory that he had of them.
 And Betty was a thousand miles away.

 That was at night.
-In the morning Betty was at the Hotel Bête, and the Hotel Bête was no longer a paltry little hotel which he did not know and never should know.
-For the early post brought him a letter which said:
+In the morning Betty was at the Hotel BŒte, and the Hotel BŒte was no longer a petty little hotel which he did not know and never should know.
+For the early post brought him a letter which said: "I am in Paris for a few days and should like to see you if you can make it convenient to call at my hotel on Thursday."
 This was Tuesday.

-The letter was signed with the name of the uncle from whom Vernon had expectations, and at the head of the letter was the address:
+The letter was signed with the name of the uncle from whom Vernon had expectations, and at the head of the letter was the address: "Hâel BŒte, CitØ de Retraite, Rue Boissy d'Anglais."
+"Now bear witness!" cried Vernon, appealing to the Universe, "bear witness that this is not my fault!"
+CHAPTER IX.

-"Hôtel Bête,

-Cité de la Retraite,

-Rue Boissy d'Anglas.